alkhimey/LatticeAnimals/Readme.md

 Suppose you want to count convex lattice animals.

-A starting point would to look at the `LatticeAnimal` class.
+A starting point would be to look at the `LatticeAnimal` class.
 In most scenarios, it is possible to derive from this class and override only some of it's methods.

-In this particular example, a trivial implementation would override `is_in_class` with a method that tests the lattice animal for it's convexity.
+In this particular example, a trivial implementation would override `is_in_class` with a method that tests if the lattice animal is convex or not.

-Checking convexity is a heavy operation, and it will run for each lattice animal found by the Redelemeier algorithm.
+Checking convexity is a heavy operation, and it will run for each lattice animal found by the Redelemeier algorithm (which is exponentialy large number).
 A more sophisticated approach would be to override `add` and `remove` methods as well.
-It is much faster to check for convexity if the convexity of the original lattice animal is know along with the operation (addition or removal of a cell).
+Each time a new lattice animal is constructed by adding or removing a cell, it's convexity can be calculated much fasted if the convexity of the lattice animal it is basen on.
+So the idea here is to keep track of convexity and perform a relatively lightweight operation each time a new lattice animal is constructed.

-This example can be found in the `wc_lattice_animal.h` file
+This example can be found in the `wc_lattice_animal.h` file (wc stands for weakly convex).

 ### Counting using a different counting method

 If all that you want is to count the total perimeter of all lattice animal of size n, then it is enough to provide a custom implementation of class A (change to the `get_count()` method).
-But is you want to count the number of lattice animals for _each_ perimeter, you will also have to use non default class C implementation.
+But if you want to count the number of lattice animals for _each_ perimeter, you will also have to use non default class C implementation.

 The default implementation is `SimpleCounter` from `simple_counter.h`, you can use it as an example.
 It is advisable to derive from it and override the functions.
 More advanced example is the `HistogramCounter` which can be used exactly for the propose that was described above.